pwnarchive/pwnarchive.github.io/_posts/2025-10-01-HTB Expressway Writeup.md

 ![[2025-10-01_21-45.png]]({{ "assets/img/images/posts/expressway/2025-10-01_21-45.png" | relative_url }}){: width="85%" }

-As this does not seem to be a way in (but at least we can confirm we have a `Debian` target based on the output.) we can also try to check for UDP ports, I found port 500 which Nmap says is probably the service `isakmp` (**Internet Security Association and Key Management Protocol**), having that port open
+As this does not seem to be a way in (but at least we can confirm we have a `Debian` target based on the output.) we can also try to check for UDP ports, I found port 500 which Nmap says is probably the service `isakmp` (**Internet Security Association and Key Management Protocol**), having that port open.

 ![[2025-10-01_21-51.png]]({{ "assets/img/images/posts/expressway/2025-10-01_21-51.png" | relative_url }}){: width="85%" }

-I found this useful cheat sheet on [Hacktricks](https://book.hacktricks.wiki/en/network-services-pentesting/ipsec-ike-vpn-pentesting.html) about pentesting port `500`.
+I found this useful cheat sheet on [Hacktricks](https://book.hacktricks.wiki/en/network-services-pentesting/ipsec-ike-vpn-pentesting.html) about pentesting port `500 (IKE/IPsec)`.

-Output:
+**Description from manual**
+`ike-scan - Discover and fingerprint IKE hosts (IPsec VPN servers)`

+we can use this tool to be able to interact with the service.
+In this case using `-M` option gives multi-line output which can help for readability.

+**Output**
 ![[Screenshot From 2025-10-01 21-52-23.png]]({{ "assets/img/images/posts/expressway/Screenshot From 2025-10-01 21-52-23.png" | relative_url }}){: width="85%" }

 `1 returned handshake; 0 returned notify: This means the target is configured for IPsec and is willing to perform IKE negotiation.`

 ### Before proceeding let's take a moment to understand IKE.

 **IKE (Internet Key Exchange)** is the protocol used to establish secure tunnels in IPsec VPNs.
-It operates in two modes
+It operates in two modes.

 **Main Mode**
 it builds the IKE Security Association in six steps.
 First, the initiator sends proposals for encryption and authentication, and the responder picks one.
 Then they exchange Diffie-Hellman keys and other data to create a shared secret.
 Finally, both sides authenticate each other.
-After this, the channel is encrypted, and IPSec negotiation (Quick Mode) begins.
+Identities and authentication data are encrypted, because the secure channel is established **before any sensitive information is exchanged**.
+After this, IPSec negotiation begins.

 **Aggressive Mode**
 sets up the IKE Security Association in just three messages, which makes it faster than Main Mode.
 The initiator sends all its details first, the responder replies with its proposal, key exchange data, and identity, and then the initiator confirms.
 Quick and simple. but here’s the problem, both identities are sent in plain text before the channel is secure.